-Concord University is committed to fostering a learning environment that values the development of human potential, cultural and ethnic diversity, inclusion, justice, and employment.
+Concord University is dedicated to providing a learning environment that supports academic excellence, personal growth, and professional development for all members of its community.
 Students are considered for admission, employment, and access to programs based on individual merit.
 Concord University (CU) strives to promote equitable and fair treatment in every aspect of campus life for all persons, regardless of race, ethnicity, religion, gender (including pregnancy), sexual orientation, gender identity, national origin, age, marital status, veteran or military status, disability, or genetic information.